 To protect pregnant women against Aedes mosquito bites, novel, wash-in detergent formulations and long-lasting plastic technologies containing repellents for the treatment of clothing and other wearable repellent technologies are being developed using new microencapsulation techniques.

-- Perform a focus group study, with several cohorts, including pregnant women, non-pregnant women, men in Cali, Colombia, on proposed wearable repellent technologies to determine which would be most likely to be accepted,
+- Perform a focus group studies in the cities of Cali and Villavicencio, Colombia, with several cohorts, including pregnant women, non-pregnant women and men, on proposed wearable repellent technologies to determine the most acceptable option,

 - Investigate and develop novel detergents containing repellents that can be used during laundry to allow active repellents to be applied to everyday clothing during each wash for protection against Aedes mosquitoes,